God hides things for us, not from us.

 I was fasting and praying for his healing some years ago, and God spoke to me very clearly that He was going to heal him.
 It has happened in the atonement, and will be seen in my lifetime.
 We don’t treat it as a someday off in the future God will heal Him kind of thing.
 We view it as a right now word.
 Yet he still can’t hear without the assistance of a hearing aid.

 It’s interesting that the healing of deafness is one of the most common miracles I see in my meetings and in our church.
-Even more interesting to note is that in the last couple of months Eric has laid hands on two people who were deaf and God opened their ears.
+Even more interesting to note is that Eric has laid hands on many people who were deaf and God opened their ears.
 How could that happen without him being healed first?
 I don’t know.
 But I do know that mental offense, stumbling over this apparent contradiction in our minds, will shut down this anointing.
 That is something we are not willing to do.
 Eric and I will continue to live in the understanding we have, and embrace the mystery we are required to live with, knowing that God is perfectly faithful and good beyond measure, all the time.
 He is worthy of our trust.

 How We Learn . . .